 Microsoft Energy Data Services is now Microsoft Azure Data Manager for Energy.

 This blog post has been co-authored by Kapil Raval, Principal Program Manager, Microsoft.

-Bluware, which develops cloud-native solutions to help oil and gas operators to increase exploration and production workflow productivity through deep learning by enabling geoscientists to deliver faster and smarter decisions about the subsurface and today announced its collaboration with Microsoft for its next-generation automated interpretation solution, InteractivAI™, which is built on the Azure implementation of the OSDU™ Data Platform.
+Bluware develops cloud-native solutions to help energy operators increase exploration and production workflow productivity through deep learning, enabling geoscientists to deliver faster and make smarter decisions.
+Today, Bluware announced its collaboration with Microsoft for its next-generation automated interpretation solution, InteractivAI™, which is built on Microsoft Energy Data Services.

 Using a data-centric approach, the application is unique in its ability, allowing users to train and infer simultaneously.
 Imagine running deep learning in real-time where the interpreter is providing feedback that the operator can actually see as the network suggests on-the-fly interpretations.
 This even includes results on data that is either not readily visible to the human eye or very difficult to see.
 This interactive workflow delivers more precise and comprehensive results in hours compared to months resulting in higher quality exploration and reservoir development.

 Bluware is pioneering the concept of ‘interactive deep learning’, wherein the scientist remains in the figurative ‘driver’s seat’ and steers the network as it learns and adapts based on the interpreter’s teachings.
 The adjustment and optimization of training the data set provides immediate feedback to the network, which in turn adjusts weights and biases accordingly in real time.